UffizziCloud/docs/docs/setup/config-previews.md

 1- `Close Pull Request` Deletion Trigger - If you have enabled deletion based on a Close Pull Request trigger in your compose your Preview will be deleted by merging or closing the respective `pull request` that initiated the Preview.

-2- `Time-based` Deletion Trigger - If you have enabled time-based deletion your Preview will be deleted after the specified amount of time.
+2- `Time-based` Deletion Trigger - If you have enabled time-based deletion, your Preview will be deleted after the specified amount of time.
+The range is 1h to 720h.

 3- You can always delete a Preview by selecting the `trash` icon in the UI.